writersblockbuster3/practice/README.md

   </body>
         <h1>How to Have Fun Writing Your Novel</h1>
         <p>Writing a novel is a memorable experience.
 Why stick to a dull, rigid process?
 Get creative!
-I'll be sharing some ways I look forward to each work day.::</p>
+I'll be sharing some things I do to forward to each work day.</p>

   </body>